What works?

 Core topic: coping skills

-Coping skills are central to developing a behaviour change plan and a relapse prevention plan.
+Identifying risky situations and the requisite coping skills is central to developing a behaviour change plan and a relapse prevention plan.
 Some people spot what they need to do in the process of thinking about changes to their substance use.
-For example, very commonly people realise that hanging out with their old drinking or drug using friends is going to be a challenge to stopping drinking or drug taking as well as being a recipe for relapse - of course the prospect of not seeing these friends may also be the source of ambivalence.
+For example, very commonly people realise that hanging out with their drinking or drug using friends is going to be a challenge to stopping drinking or drug taking as well as being a recipe for relapse - of course the prospect of not seeing these friends may also be the source of ambivalence.

 As with goal setting it is important for service users themselves to generate the material for discussion.
 The risky situations worksheet is a good way to do this.
-Notice in the example that the first step is to identify a high risk situation and that it scores high on the likelihood of leading on to drinking or taking drugs.
-The next step is to brain storm possible alternative responses to the situation - only take up ideas that have a good chance of working and see if the risk is now scored much lower.
+Notice in the example that the first step is to identify a high risk situation and see how it scores on the likelihood of leading to drinking or taking drugs.
+The next step is to brainstorm possible alternative responses to the situation - only take up ideas that have a good chance of working and see if the risk is now scored lower.
 You might rehearse the plan a few times to build confidence in it being implemented and working.
 Check again later how well it worked in the real world.

 More detail in the iSBNT manual pp30-40